danakj/danakj.github.io/_posts/2023-01-15-trivially-relocatable.md

 The "data size" of a type is an idea introduced by [@ssbr](https://github.com/ssbr) and described [in the documentation]( https://github.com/chromium/subspace/blob/f14db213b24067762f2cc8f2a9c4717d42b8229a/subspace/mem/size_of.h#L47-L93) for `sus::mem::data_size_of<T>()`.
-The same concept was then used in his [Rust RFC]( https://internals.rust-lang.org/t/pre-rfc-allow-array-stride-size/17933) meant to describe this same concept to Rust in order to allow Rust to relocate C++ objects soundly.
+It was then used in his [Rust RFC]( https://internals.rust-lang.org/t/pre-rfc-allow-array-stride-size/17933) to describe this same concept to Rust, in order to allow Rust to relocate C++ objects soundly.

 We'll try to describe it here simply.
 C++ has a concept of the size of an object, which is returned by `sizeof()`.
 The size of an object may include padding, and of particular interest here is the